theislab/greatpy/docs/notebooks.md

 ```

 ### plot the results
-Several types of studs can be made:
+Several types of plots can be made:
 ```
 import greatpy as gp
 import matplotlib.pyplot as plt